 It was at this moment that I knew that I was probably going to die.
 I am not being dramatic when I say this.
 I was not going to get into a police car.
 I was not going to present myself to some victim.
-I was not going to let someone tell the cops that I was not going to let them take of going to let them that I had nothing to do with any robbery.
+I was not going to let someone tell the cops that I was not guilty when I already told them that I had nothing to do with any robbery.
 I was not going to let them take me anywhere because if they did, the chance I was going to be accused of something I did not do rose exponentially.
 I knew this in my heart.
-I was not going anywhere with these cops and I was not going to let some white woman decide whether or not I was a criminal, especially after I told them that I was not going to let the police put their hands on me.
+I was not going anywhere with these cops and I was not going to let some white woman decide whether or not I was a criminal, especially after I told them that I was not a criminal.
+This meant that I was going to resist arrest.
+This meant that I was not going to let the police put their hands on me.
 If you are wondering why people don't go with the police, I hope this explains it for you.

 Something weird happens when you are on the street being detained by the police.
 People look at you like you are a criminal.
 The police are detaining you so clearly you must have done something, otherwise they wouldn't have you.
 No one made eye contact with me.
 I was hoping that someone I knew would walk down the street or come out of one of the stores and say to these cops, "That's Steve Locke.
-What the f--are you detaining him for?"
+What the f--- are you detaining him for?"